Restaurants are under more pressure than ever to increase their internet presence for a variety of reasons.

 Search engine optimization is a process that aims to affect the online ranking and visibility of a site in a search engine's natural results.
 The higher the rank of a site, the higher the number of visitors that can then be converted into customers.
 SEO targets top rankings in all forms of online queries, including image, news, and academic search.

-For restaurant owners, this means having your restaurant website or blog show up on the first page of a web search for keywords related to your business.
+For restaurant owners, this means having your restaurant website or blog post show up on the first page of a web search for keywords related to your business.

-As we already said, the ultimate goal of SEO is to tweak your restaurant website so that it ends up ranking high in searches related to your site's niche.
+As we already mentioned, the ultimate goal of SEO is to tweak your restaurant website so that it ends up ranking high in searches related to your site's niche.
 For example, if your restaurant serves Italian cuisine, you'd want it to show up among the top results when users enter keywords such as "Italian restaurants near me" or "best Italian restaurants" into a search engine.

 64% of searchers convert to 'customers' within the first hour